cocoascientist/Jetstream/README.md

 The scroll animation is accomplished by implementing delegate methods for `UIScrollViewDelegate` and modifying certain constraints based on the content offset.

-The forecast model is cached using Core Data and refreshed on a background content.
+The forecast model is cached using Core Data and refreshed on a background context.
 Changes are reflected in the UI by responding to managed object context change notifications.

 SceneKit is used to create the cloud animation.